 Local Meat Capacity Grant (Local MCap)

 Note that this program will make available up to $75 million in grants to ensure that innovative projects designed to build resilience in the meat and poultry supply chain will see the light of day.
-The primary objective of this grant program is to support meat and poultry processors with smaller-scale projects, with an aim to boost processing availability and a wide range for local and regional livestock producers.

 Requirements